RBC survey shows that more than half of Americans worry about the cost and other factors of travel.

-Nearly two thirds (63 percent) of Americans aged 50 and older say travel is an important retirement goal, according to a recent poll by RBC Wealth Management–U.S. Yet more than half worry that the high cost of travel could derail their travel plans.
+Nearly two thirds (63 percent) of Americans aged 50 and older say travel is an important retirement goal, according to a poll by RBC Wealth Management–U.S. Yet more than half worry that the high cost of travel could derail their travel plans.

-Conducted last fall by Ipsos on behalf of RBC Wealth Management, the poll included 1,256 Americans age 50-plus.
+Conducted by Ipsos on behalf of RBC Wealth Management, the poll included 1,256 Americans age 50-plus.

-Many of the 75 million Baby Boomers – people born between 1946 and 1964—are retired or will retire in the next 15 years.
+Many of the 75 million baby boomers—people born between 1946 and 1964—are retired or will retire in the next 15 years.
 And many of them travel—especially as people are living longer and more active lives.

-Health is another major concern.
-Nearly a third of Americans (31 percent) said their health or a loved one’s health could prevent them from traveling.
-They also worry about health issues that may arise while traveling, with 21 percent saying the cost of travel or medical insurance is a burden, and 15 percent worried about insurance coverage if they get sick or injured.
+In addition to the cost of travel, health is another major concern.
+According to the RBC Wealth Management survey, Americans worry about health issues that may arise while traveling, with 21 percent saying the cost of travel or medical insurance is a burden, and 15 percent worried about insurance coverage if they get sick or injured.